schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 - Maintain reliable knowledge about the situation
 - Reason about both **first-order beliefs** (what others know) and **second-order beliefs** (what others think you know)

 Implementing this belief states helps agents to collaborate in better ways.
-For example **first order belief** lets an agent reason: *Agent B doestn't know the laser is blocked, I should tell them*, **second order belief** allows thoughts like: *Agent A knows that I know about the gem, so  they won't go for it*.
+For example **first order belief** lets an agent reason: *Agent B doestn't know the laser is blocked, I should tell them*, while **second order belief** allows thoughts like: *Agent A knows that I know about the gem, so  they won't go for it*.

 In the bomb defusal task, LLM-based agents equipped with belief states consistently achieve **perfect or near-perfect scores**, completing all three bomb phases with high success rates.